nicozerpa/website/src/articles/what-is-vanilla-javascript.md

 ---
-title: What is Vanilla JavaScript?
+title: What is vanilla JavaScript?
 id: 20210906
 description: Vanilla JavaScript is basically JavaScript without using libraries or frameworks like React, Angular, or Vue.js.
 published: true